This is a gear review about the Sea to Summit Ember Quilt range in 2022.

 When testing the Ember quilt I poured quite a lot of water onto the quilt to test the quality of the fabric and DWR coating.
-It exceeded expectation on the weather resistance, but more on that later.
+It exceeded expectations on the weather resistance, but more on that later.

-Overall, the fabric appears to be quite strong strong but I did have an issue with the buttons that attach to the mat straps.
+Overall, the fabric appears to be quite strong but I did have an issue with the buttons that attach to the mat straps.
 More on that later.

 The Sea to Summit Ember quilt uses a 7D inner ripstop nylon fabric.
 It has a good feel and appears to be quite strong.

-As mentioned before, I did pour a lot of water onto the quilt to simulate being caught in rain or having a leaking tent.
-The amount of water I used in testing was significantly more that you would expect in normal use.
+As mentioned before, I did pour a lot of water onto the quilt to simulate being caught in the rain or having a leaking tent.
+The amount of water I used in testing was significantly more than you would expect in normal use.
 In fact, more than you would expect in extreme situations.